geo4orce/web-opt.com/README.md

 ### Server Commands:

+Pull from BitBucket (please make sure to switch to www user first: `su www`!)

+`cd /var/www/laravel && git pull`

-Change the owner of the whole /var/www folder to www and group to www-data (www user is part of the www-data group, so it's ok):
+Change the owner of the whole /var/www/laravel folder to www and group to www-data (www user is part of the www-data group, so it's ok):

-`chown -R www:www-data /var/www`
+`chown -R www:www-data /var/www/laravel`

-Change permissions of the /var/www folder to be editable by the owner and group.
+Change permissions of the laravel folder to be editable by the owner and group.

-`chmod 2775 /var/www`
+`chmod 2775 /var/www/laravel`

-Change permissions of all folders inside of the /var/www folder.
+Change permissions of all folders inside of the laravel folder.

-`find /var/www -type d -exec chmod 2775 {} \;`
+`find /var/www/laravel -type d -exec chmod 2775 {} \;`

-Change permissions of all files inside of the /var/www folder.
+Change permissions of all files inside of the laravel folder.

-`find /var/www -type f -exec chmod 0664 {} \;`
+`find /var/www/laravel -type f -exec chmod 0664 {} \;`

 ## Set up